 Giancarlo Bruno, CFO at global e-commerce business Heroes, explains how Payhawk met their multi-entity accounting needs:

 "One reason we picked Payhawk for spend management was the accounting and ERP integrations.
-When we first started using Payhawk, we were still using Xero, and it was seamless.
+When we started using Payhawk, we were still using Xero, which was seamless.
 So, we trusted Payhawk to help us achieve the same with the NetSuite integration.
 We wanted everything to flow into the ERP and knew that Payhawk would be a true scaling partner in this way."

 The ability to integrate with the other applications running your enterprise is critical, especially if you yourself are trying to integrate disparate businesses.
 PC Magazine is quite complimentary about Xero in this regard.

 At Payhawk, our solution integrates seamlessly with multiple accounting providers, including Xero, QuickBooks, and more.